-The SNMP policy, Dynamic Local User policy, Remote Management policy, Roaming Profile policy, Power Management policy, and ZENworks Explorer Configuration policy are singular policies.
+The SNMP policy, Dynamic Local User policy, Remote Management policy, Roaming Profile policy, and ZENworks Explorer Configuration policy are singular policies.

 Plural Policy: If multiple policies of the same policy type are assigned to a device or a user and the policy type is a Plural type, then all policies meeting the associated system requirement are applied.